 Contact the UISO directly at email@example.com.

 Risk management is everyone's responsibility.
 Lower your risk by taking our free, self-paced online information security awareness training for employees, Information Security Awareness.
-To access the course, log in to the Terranova app from the My Apps tab in the portal, My.Fordham.edu.Ransomware: Online Security Threat
+To access the courses, log in to Terranova - Security Awareness in the academic section under My Apps in the portal, fordham.edu.

 Report a Security Incident